DeVonte Dedmon: Ottawa Redblacks (second stint)

 On August 20, 2022, it was announced that Dedmon had re-signed with the Redblacks.
 After joining the team partway through the 2022 season Dedmon only played in six games.
 He returned 13 punts and eight kickoffs.
 Dedmon also caught eight passes for 58 yards and carried the ball twice for five yards.
 On January 3, 2023 Dedmon and the Redblacks agreed to a two-year contract extension.
 On June 26, 2023, it was announced that Dedmon was out for the remainder of the 2023 season with a shoulder injury.

 In 2024, Dedmon again missed time due to injury and played in nine regular season games.
 He recorded 29 kickoff returns for 799 yards, with a league-leading 27.6-yard average, and one touchdown.
 He also had 37 punt returns for 424 yards, a missed field goal return for 73 yards, and another 24 yards from scrimmage.
 In the East Semi-Final, Dedmon had two carries for four yards, two catches for 25 yards, two punt returns for 25 yards, and one kickoff return for 13 yards.

+Dedmon played in just eight regular season games in the 2025 season, where he had 22 kickoff returns for 513 yards and 20 punt returns for 232 yards, while missing the rest of the season due to injury.
+As a pending free agent, he was granted an early release on January 27, 2026.

+Montreal Alouettes

+On January 30, 2026, it was announced that Dedmon had signed a one-year contract with the Montreal Alouettes.